-For those starting with Pfizer vaccine dose 1, more than 80% had a homologous second Pfizer dose, in PEDIANET second dose was lower, in Norway second dose was frequently Moderna (16.25%).
+For those starting with Pfizer vaccine dose 1, more than 80% had a homologous second Pfizer dose, in Pedianet second dose was lower, in Norway second dose was frequently Moderna (16.25%).
 Median distance to second dose differed between regions from 21-63 days (UK) and was much longer when there was a heterologous second dose.
-In most countries, those vaccinated first with Moderna vaccine had a homologous second dose, in PHARMO and Norway second dose was also frequently Pfizer (14.7% and 12.95% respectively), median distance to second dose was usually 28 days, but there was variation across regions.
+In most countries, those vaccinated first with Moderna vaccine had a homologous second dose, in NL-PHARMO and Norway second dose was also frequently Pfizer (14.7% and 12.95% respectively), median distance to second dose was usually 28 days, but there was variation across regions.
 In persons with AstraZeneca dose 1 a large proportion had a homologous second dose, except in Norway, where 97% used either Pfizer or Moderna as a second dose.
-The median distance to second dose was between 75-80 days.
+Median distance to second dose was between 75-80 days.
 Boosters after Janssen vaccine were infrequently a Janssen vaccine, the majority had a booster with an mRNA platform vaccine (Pfizer or Moderna).

-Strong channeling of different vaccines to certain age groups was observed, which could even change per region within countries.
-Pfizer was mainly administered to very old people (+80 years old) and children, AstraZeneca was mostly administered between the 50-69 age group, and Moderna was broadly distributed across age categories.
-AstraZeneca 1st dose users had the highest prevalence of co-morbidities.
+Strong channeling of different vaccines to certain age groups was observed, which within country could even change per region.
+Due to the age channeling: Pfizer to very old, and children, AstraZeneca mostly between 50-69 and Moderna distributed, prevalence of comorbidity was highest in AstraZeneca 1st dose users on a population level.